linearza/linearza.github.io/_posts/2017-06-14-addon-ember-cli-x-popup.md

 categories: emberjs ember-cli addon javascript
 ---

-The past two days or so I've been working on a new addon for popups.
+The past two days or so I've been working on a new addon for popups, which doesnt require any additional third party plugins.

-Our current implementation isn't very viewport aware and requires quite a bit of manual, context specific tweaking for larger, content heavy popups and even so they don't work so well in all cases.
+The aim is to create a very generic wrapper, which manages the positioning with fallbacks (via a predetermined mapping), and which interferes as little as possible with the contained content, making it highly customizable.
+This all while also fitting seamlessly into the Ember ecosystem.

-In our case we want to display popups as modals on specific, smaller screen sizes, while keeping the popup on screen at all times, regardless of preferred positioning.
+This gives greater control over display related logic, be that based around screen size or the like, regardless of context.

-Let me therefore introduce you to [ember-cli-x-popup][github-page].
+### Links
 *Github*: [https://timbuktutravel.github.io/ember-cli-x-popup/][github-page] <br>
 *Demo*: [https://timbuktutravel.github.io/ember-cli-x-popup/][demo-page]